Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 4.md

 zone’s points should be accredited to their influence.
 And players are evaluated against all focal points.

-Now, we need to optionally be able to store inverse distances for each focal point within a pair.
+Now, we need to sometimes store inverse distances for each focal point within a pair.
 When we add a pair, we get back the Pair instance as an out parameter.
 We can call `Pair.Allocate<T>()` to allocate a `StreamSpan<T>` which we can store in a custom struct in our root pair object.
 In our case, we can also just use this directly as our root type.

 `StreamSpan` can be converted into a `System.Span`, but you can also index it directly.
 It is effectively a nested array inside a `PairStream`, and you should